Sustainability is an enormous business prospect for Cargotec

 Digitalisation presents optimisation opportunities, which we believe will be vital in increasing eco-efficiency.
 In our expanding service business, the new business models have been built according to the principles of the circular economy.

 Sustainability is on the Board of Director’s agenda at Cargotec, and the Board reviews sustainability on an annual basis.
 The Cargotec Leadership Team conducts bi-annual sustainability reviews and approves corporate level sustainability targets.
 Cargotec’s Senior Vice President, Communications is responsible for sustainability issues within the Cargotec Leadership Team.

 To ensure that targets match business area operations, the management teams of Kalmar, Hiab and MacGregor hold a sustainability review at least bi-annually for their respective business areas, reviewing and approving possible adjustment needs of the corporate level sustainability targets.

 Operational sustainability management

-In 2017, Cargotec mandates Cargotec Sustainability Council to align and agree actions taken on corporate and business area level related to development, implementation and follow-up of sustainability targets and policies.
-The Sustainability Council consists of Corporate Sustainability function (SVP Communications and Director CR), as well as corporate strategy and business area management team members responsible on sustainability issues.
+The Cargotec Sustainability Council aligns and agrees on actions taken on the corporate and business area level regarding the development, implementation and follow-up of sustainability targets and policies.
+The Sustainability Council consists of the Corporate Sustainability function (SVP Communications and Director Sustainability) and the corporate strategy and business area management team members responsible for sustainability issues.

 Our sustainability work and targets support our strategy.
 They are set to ensure the standard sustainability management level of our operations, but also to keep us as a leading provider of sustainable cargo handling solutions.